ckalapat/cpp-code-review/source/05-rules.rst

 * Throwing an exception on error conditions makes code more correct
 * Code that checks for positive conditions usually miss and 'else' condition, which is the error condition, indicating a bug

-Can you spot the error here?
+Can you spot the errors here?

 .. code-block:: cpp
     :linenos: